dfontana/socialimps/content/topics/freedomofspeech.md

 which come in the form of bees that can burrow into the target's brain.

 This episode brings light to a very serious topic - cyberbullying/cyberharrassment.
-While social media is meant to connect people in a positive way, often times people abuse the anonyminity and protection that the screen gives them.
+While social media is meant to connect people in a positive way, often times people abuse the anonymity and protection that the screen gives them.
 Rather than confronting issues face-to-face, where there is little to no time to think about your actions, social media offers two "flavors" of interaction:

 1. The safety of social media sites mean that people can specifically craft their posts to hit hard.